 This is the case of FyrFly-SongFreedom.

-Songfreedom –founded in 2010 and now called Fyrfly-SongFreedom- is a company that acquires, collects and provides the famous music sync licenses for different types of audiovisual use.
+Easy Song, for example, is a company that acquires, collects and provides music sync licenses for different types of audiovisual use.

 In fact, it is the first company to offer pre-authorized sync licenses from the world’s most representative record labels and publishers such as Universal Music Group, Sony Music Entertainment and Warner Music Group.

-This platform makes it possible for anyone to legally use quality music in their projects, from new indie tracks to 40 of the best hits.
+This platform makes it possible for anyone to legally use quality music in their projects, from copyrighted music to new indie tracks.

 All without the hassle and expensive process of obtaining the licenses you already know.